cfmoreno/scrape_ml_products/README.md

-<h1>Scrape MercadoLibre's Products</h1>

-Repo with python code developed for automating the process of scraping products from MercadoLibre's website for any query you may need.
-It uses Requests, Pandas and BeautifulSoup to scrape the products and then saves them in an Excel file.

-In the future I will put the code in a .py file so it can be used as a script and not only as a Jupyter Notebook.

-<h1>Requirements</h1>

-0. Python and Jupyter Notebooks installed.
+# Web Scraping Product Data from Mercado Libre

+This Jupyter Notebook scrapes product data from Mercado Libre, filters it based on price, and exports the results to an Excel file.

+## Requirements

+1. Python 3.7 or higher.
+2. Install the required Python packages using pip:
+    ```bash
+    pip install -r requirements.txt
+    ```
+3. Execute the jupyter notebook.

+## How to use

-1. Use pip install to install the requirements.txt using the following command: `pip install -r requirements.txt` on the project root folder.
+1.  **Install Dependencies:** Run `pip install -r requirements.txt` to install the required Python packages.

-2. Run 'main.ipynb' on Jupyter Notebooks.

-<h1>How to use it</h1>

-After fulfilling the requirements above, simply run each step with the dedicated button to run cells or by using the shift + enter shortcut on every cell.

-You can modify the query by changing the 'query' variable on the first cell of the notebook, so you can do the scrape process on any query you may need.
+2.  **Open the Notebook:** Open the Jupyter Notebook file.
+3.  **Run the Notebook:** Execute the notebook cells sequentially.
+4.  **Verify Data:** The scraped and filtered product data will be saved to an Excel file named `products.xlsx` in the same directory.
+5.  **Customize:**
+    * Modify the `query` and `base_url` variables in the first code cell to scrape data from a different website or for a different product category.
+    * Adjust the price filtering conditions in the `filter_and_sort_data` function to suit your needs.
+    * Change the output filename by modifying the `filename` parameter in the `export_to_excel` function.